 Stochastics

 Stochastics adopt a similar approach to oscillators but give greater weight to the closing price of any time interval.
-In theory, if the closing price in a market is nearer to the peak of the intraday range, it is a sign of further upwards price momentum, and vice versa.
+In theory, if the closing price in a market is nearer to the peak of the intraday range, it is a sign of further upward price momentum, and vice versa.

 Ranging markets tools and indicators

-Trading a ranging market — Bitcoin (2023) — Sell signals confirmed by the RSI as being overbought
+Trading a ranging market — Gold 2024 — Sell signals confirmed by the RSI reading suggesting times when the market is overbought |

 Past performance is not an indication of future results